Ayehu/custom-activities/Google Cloud/GCloudListImages/README.md

 Google.Apis.PlatformServices.dll
 Newtonsoft.Json.dll

-You can find the dll's at [nuget](https://www.nuget.org/packages/Google.Apis.Compute.v1).
+You can find the dll's at [nuget](https://www.nuget.org/packages/Google.Apis.Compute.v1) or in the root directory ([https://github.com/Ayehu/custom-activities/blob/master/Google%20Cloud/DLL.zip](https://github.com/Ayehu/custom-activities/blob/master/Google%20Cloud/DLL.zip)).

 ##### Libraries to import
 using Ayehu.Sdk.ActivityCreation.Interfaces;
 using Ayehu.Sdk.ActivityCreation.Extension;
-using System;
-using System.Collections.Generic;
 using Google.Apis.Services;
 using Google.Apis.Compute.v1;
 using Google.Apis.Auth.OAuth2;
 using Google.Apis.Compute.v1.Data;
+using System;
+using System.Text;
+using System.Data;
 using System.Threading.Tasks;
+using System.Collections.Generic;
+using Newtonsoft.Json.Linq;
-using System.Text;
+using Newtonsoft.Json;

 ### Mandatory fields when listing images:
 **Project**				- The name of the Google Cloud Project you are working on (e.g.,  peak-equator-254518)